itsmebipul00/JS-notes/README.md

 Use strict
 https://onecompiler.com/javascript/3y2cpxrpg

-The constructor method is a special method of a class for creating and initializing an object instance of that class.
 A constructor enables you to provide any custom initialization that must be done before any other methods can be called on an instantiated object.

 Creating Objects